go-exchange/public-market-api/README.md

 JSON Object with the following:

 - `name`: The name of the exchange
-- `description`: A one paragraph description in plain text (no html)
+- `description`: A one paragraph description in plain text
-- `logo`: A URL to our your exchange's logo.
-It should be an SVG or a 500x500 PNG
+- `logo`: A URL to our logo
-- `website`: A URL to your  our exchange
+- `website`: A URL to our exchange
 - `twitter`: Twitter username to your exchange (without @)
-- `capability`: An object describing the endpoints this API integration implements.
-If not provided, false is assumed for all capabilities.
-Ift a capability is omitted, it is assumed to be false.
+- `capability`: An object describing the endpoints this API implements.
     - `markets`: boolean indicating markets endpoint is implemented
     - `trades`: boolean indicating trades endpoint is implemented
     - `tradesByTimestamp`: boolean indicating trades by timestamp endpoint is implemented